Chunyu-Lin-bjtu/autoware-wiki/Calibration(EN).md

 1.8　Check the standing position at a short distance (about 5 m).<br>
 　　　Hold the checkerboard in portrait orientation ([Note:1](#note1)) and the checkerboard is completely<br>
 　　　positioned at the center-lower end, center-upper end, lower-right end, upper-right end,<br>
-　　　lower-left end, upper-left end position of the camera image screen (within the reach of your hand)<br>
+　　　lower-left end, upper-left end position of the camera image screen (within your reach)<br>
 　　　check the range shown in the camera image and the Velodyne point cloud image.<br>
 　　　It is good to set a coin on the ground for the standing position.<br>
-　　　*If the camera image or Velodyne point cloud image of the checkerboard is missing, it can<br>
+　　　*If the camera image or Velodyne point cloud image of the checkerboard is missing,<br>
-　　　　not be used for calibration.<br>
+　　　　it can not be used for calibration.<br>
 　　　*For accurate calibration, it is necessary to record many poses of checkerboard in the widest<br>
 　　　　possible area within the camera and Velodyne's field of view.